 visual chronicle and historic narrative of community leaders.

 (www.portraitsofpurpose.us).
 In 2020, Tulaine co-authored a research report on equity in philanthropy in partnership with Next Street, Transforming the Social Sector: The Opportunity and Need for Action

 Tulaine is the Host and Executive Producer of “Say More: Live conversations with Tulaine” – an Instagram Live series that serves as a virtual “salon” where people of different identities and experiences explore what it would take to build a world that works for everyone.

-Tulaine is an accomplished cellist and writer; she has written and produced four original plays.
+Tulaine is a cellist and has written and produced several original plays.